 It is obvious that pouring wine through a tiny needle opening will take longer than pouring directly through the bottle.

-The standard needle takes 21 – 25 seconds to pour.
+Author Note: The standard needle takes 21 – 25 seconds to pour.
 There is a Fast Pour Needle that fills your glass in 16-20 seconds.
 For older wines, there is an ultra-thin Vintage needle aimed to minimize sediment that takes 30-33 seconds to pour.

 The Coravin capsule stored inside the device provides 100% ultra-pure argon gas.
 This replaces the extracted wine in the bottle preventing air exposure.
 One capsule will last for 2-3 bottles and needs to be replaced when empty.